kosalaMaduwantha/contract_inspect/README.md

 ## TODO

-- Implement metadata filtering for each search type.
+Metadata filtering is implemented for all search types.
+You can customize filter logic in `add_metadata_filters` in `search.py`.